Dropkick500/BBCBacklightController/README.md

 # ShellSBR
-Some extremely simple programs to control sound and backlight Stands for Shell Sound & Backlight Replacement.
+Some extremely simple programs to control sound and backlight.
+Stands for Shell Sound & Backlight Replacement.

 I made these because i3config wouldn't let me use my XF86 multimedia buttons.
 It's sort of an interim replacement.